 9. Ab Rotations

 Abs are often only considered in terms of sit-ups or crunches.
-However, by incorporating a twisting motion, you can increase the oblique activation, improving the effectiveness of the exercise overall.
+However, by incorporating a twisting motion, you can increase oblique activation, improving the exercise’s overall effectiveness.

 How to Perform

-- Start in a seating position on the floor.
+- Start in a seated position on the floor.

 - Hold one dumbbell with both hands.